Belgrade Fortress

-The Belgrade Fortress (Београдска тврђава, Hungarian: Nándorfehérvár), consists of the old citadel (Upper and Lower Town) and Kalemegdan Park (Large and Little Kalemegdan) on the confluence of the Sava and Danube rivers, in an urban area of modern Belgrade, Serbia.
+The Belgrade Fortress (Београдска тврђава, Nándorfehérvár) is a cultural monument in Belgrade, Serbia in the municipality of Stari Grad.
+It consists of the old citadel (Upper and Lower Town) and Kalemegdan Park (Large and Little Kalemegdan) on the confluence of the Sava and Danube rivers.

 Located in Belgrade's municipality of Stari Grad, the fortress constitutes the specific historical core of the city.
 As one of the most important representatives of Belgrade's cultural heritage, it was originally protected right after World War II, among the first officially declared cultural monuments in Serbia.
 The fortress was declared a Monument of Culture of Exceptional Importance in 1979, and is protected by the Republic of Serbia.
 It is the most visited tourist attraction in Belgrade, with Skadarlija being the second.
-Since the admission is free, it is estimated that the total number of visitors (foreign, domestic, citizens of Belgrade) is over 2 million yearly.
+It is estimated that the total number of visitors (foreign, domestic, citizens of Belgrade) is over 2 million yearly.

 Location

 Belgrade Fortress is located on top of the 125.5 m high ending ridge of the Šumadija geological bar.
 The sandbank stretches at least from the city's Tašmajdan section, originating from the Miocene period, and the oldest stages of the ancient Pannonian Sea.
-The cliff-like ridge overlooks the Great War Island (Veliko ratno ostrvo) and the confluence of the Sava river into the Danube, and makes one of the most beautiful natural lookouts in Belgrade.
+The cliff-like ridge overlooks the Great War Island (Veliko ratno ostrvo) and the confluence of the Sava river into the Danube.
 It borders the neighborhoods of Dorćol (north and north-east), Stari Grad (east) and Kosančićev Venac (Savamala; south).
-It is bounded by 3 streets: Boulevard of Vojvoda Bojović, Tadeuša Košćuška, Pariska, plus the railway along the riverside.
+It is bounded by 3 streets (Boulevard of Vojvoda Bojović, Tadeuša Košćuška, and Pariska) plus the railway along the riverside.